Ginger and turmeric are two of the top most beneficial herbs you can grow. They’re good for just about anything that ails you.

 Please mention that you got her name from “Theresa Martz who writes a gardening blog.”
 I didn’t mention TMG to her when I first corresponded with her, but I’d like for her to know that’s where you heard of her.

-A special thank you to Jack and Lisa and her husband for taking pictures and allowing me to share with you.
+A special thank you to my readers for taking these pictures for me to use with this post.

 Hope this discussion answers a lot of your questions.